Should you visit Finland or Latvia?

 Why is Finland more expensive than Latvia?

-Finland, like much of Scandinavia, is an expensive country to visit.
+Finland, like much of northern Europe, is an expensive country to visit.
 The country has a much higher cost of living than Latvia, and everything from hotels to transportation are much more expensive.
 Finland also offers visitors a variety of organized activities, which can be quite expensive.
 If you want to save a little more, try to plan your trip independently and see if you can save a bit of money.

 Latvia is part of the Baltics, which is a much more affordable part of Europe to visit.
 There are plenty of affordable places to stay, particularly in the capital city of Riga.
 Budget restaurants are abundant and transportation is much more affordable than in Finland.